evanmiltenburg/MeasureDiversity/README.md

 * Pdfcrop 1.38 (only to crop the graphs for the paper)

 # How to use

+Instructions to either:

+* Reproduce our results
+* Analyze your own system

+## Reproducing our results

 First run `bash get_data.sh` in the `Data/COCO/Raw/` folder.
 This downloads the 2014 MS COCO annotation data.
 Then the following commands in order: